Sweetshark/SupplyChainAnalysis/Analysis_Report.md

 Then I asked myself: what can I do with this dataset?

 Then here came my first goal.
-Costomer is always the main focus of e-commerce companies.
+Customer is always the main focus of e-commerce companies.
 So, I used a FRM model to make customer segmentation in terms of customer value.

 ## EDA